 - phone Social Security Scotland on 0800 182 2222

-- download a paper application form from www.mygov.scot
+- download a paper claim form from mygov.scot

-If you disagree with the decision made by Social Security Scotland on your funeral support payment you can challenge this decision.
+If you disagree with the decision made by Social Security Scotland about your funeral support payment you can challenge this decision.